Design Initiative at Dartmouth

 The Design Initiative at Dartmouth (DIAD) is building interdepartmental collaborations to bring more design tools and mindsets to all corners of campus.

-DIAD blends design thinking, engineering, and the liberal arts for both education and research driven by technical and creative skills infused with social awareness.
+DIAD blends design thinking, engineering, and the liberal arts in the service of both education and research.
+Our approach is driven by technical and creative skills infused with critical thinking and social awareness.

 ENGINEERING: We believe an engineer's tool kit should include the critical thinking skills to know how to ask the right questions, increasing depth of understanding and leading to better solutions for the most vexing problems.

 LIBERAL ARTS: We believe education in the liberal arts should include the technical skills and self-efficacy to build what the world needs built.

 DESIGN THINKING: Harnessing Dartmouth's strengths in both engineering and the liberal arts, design thinking connects "what is the right problem to solve?" with "how can we solve it?"
 Design thinking is the connective tissue between engineering skills and liberal arts insight.